-As of December 31, 2007, all investments are high quality securities in compliance with the Company's investment policy guidelines.
-The Company did not have any direct investments in auction-rate securities or securities that are collateralized by assets that include mortgages or subprime debt.
+As of December 31, 2008, all investment securities are in compliance with the Company's investment policy guidelines.
 The Company's investment portfolio has not been adversely impacted by the recent disruption in the credit markets.
 However, if there is continued and expanded disruption in the credit markets, the Company's investment portfolio could be adversely affected in the future.
-No gains or losses were realized during the years ended December 31, 2007 and 2006.
-As of December 31, 2007, all corporate debt securities had contractual maturity dates of less than one year.
-Asset-backed securities with estimated fair values at December 31, 2007 of \$16.2 million and \$5.0 million had contractual maturity dates of two and three years, respectively.
-Actual maturities for asset-backed securities may differ from the contractual maturities because they may be settled at an earlier date.
-The Company expects that all securities will be settled within one year.
+No gains or losses were realized during the years ended December 31, 2008 and 2007.
+As of December 31, 2008, all corporate debt securities had contractual maturity dates of less than one year.